Table of Contents

-My partner does not suffer from OCD either but he has to check that all the doors are locked each night – regardless of the fact that I tell him I have just locked them!
+My ex partner did not suffer from OCD either but he had to check that all the doors were locked each night – regardless of the fact that I told him I have just locked them!

 My point here is that all of us can be classed as obsessive to some degree or another and it is up to you to decide whether your rituals are really obsessions.
 If you are unsure then I would suggest that you break the ritual and see how it makes you feel – do you feel compelled to do it or can you live without doing it?

 If you are confronted about your activities and find yourself saying “I can’t help doing it” or “I need to do it” then you should begin to consider whether you are developing OCD.